-The high number of people that New Light AIDS Control Society found to be HIV-positive in only two days of testing got the attention of Pakistan’s National AIDS Control Program in the Ministry of Health.
+The many people the New Light AIDS Control Society found to be HIV-positive in only two days of testing got the attention of Pakistan’s National AIDS Control Program in the Ministry of Health.
 In November 2008, a team from the Ministry of Health made a 1-day visit to Jalalpur Jattan.
-It’s clear from the short report the team wrote about their visit that influential health officials did not want New Light AIDS Control Society to play any further role in uncovering and explaining what was happening in Jalalpur Jattan — but why?
-Is it because the outbreak embarrassed health officials by showing that health care was not safe?
+It’s clear from team’s report that health officials did not want New Light AIDS Control Society to play any further role in uncovering and explaining what was happening in Jalalpur Jattan — but why?

 The Ministry of Health’s 1-day visit could not answer the big questions?
 How did so many people get HIV?
 And how to stop the outbreak?
 To answer those questions, Pakistan’s National Institute of Health assigned experts from Pakistan’s Field Epidemiology & Laboratory Training Program (FELTP) to investigate the situation, with assistance from the US Centers for Disease Control and Prevention (CDC).

 The resulting “Report on HIV/AIDS Outbreak Investigation at Jalalpur Jattan (JPJ), Gujarat” is better termed a cover-up than an investigation (to protect the confidentiality of people with HIV, this link omits family trees on pages 36-48).
 The terms of reference were clear, instructing the team to: “determine the extent and chain of transmission” and to “identify…sites of potential transmission.”
-FELPT’s study did neither — a failure that seems to have been by design.
+FELPT’s study did neither.

 Because it was fairly clear that unsafe healthcare was driving the outbreak, what was required was to trace and test people who had visited suspected facilities.
 The FELTP team didn’t do that.
 Instead, beginning with a list of 20 HIV-positive people provided by the local government hospital, the team traced relatives and looked for people with stigmatized behaviors (sex work, male-male sex, injection drug use).
 The resulting report contains a lot of family trees, but no trees linking infections to specific clinics and skin-piercing procedures.

 The study team spent less than 3 weeks in Jalalpur Jattan town — 15 December 2008 to 2 January 2009.
-Overall, the team indentified 53 persons with HIV, including 26 previously tested.
+Overall, the team identified 53 persons with HIV, including 26 previously tested.

 The FELTP team noted that 95% of investigated cases reported therapeutic injections and many reported surgeries and dental care.
 But instead of digging further to go from suspicion to confirmation and to identify the sources of the infections, the FELTP team stopped at suspicion: “These observations in the presence of the poor sterilization practices could have promoted the spread of HIV and other blood borne viruses.”

-Because the US CDC and FELTP dropped the ball, residents of Jalalpur Jattan still do not know how so many got infected, and there is no assurance that the sources for the observed infections have stopped pumping pumping HIV into the community.
-Over the last several years, at least 700 residents have been identified with HIV through voluntary counseling and testing (VCT) clinics.
+Because the US CDC and FELTP dropped the ball, residents of Jalalpur Jattan still do not know how so many got infected, and there is no assurance that the sources for the observed infections have stopped infecting people.
+Over the last several years, at least 700 residents have been identified with HIV.